 Calculating the cost basis on property you live in is relatively simple because most people can avoid paying capital gains tax on their primary residence.
 If you sell your primary residence, those filing individual returns can exclude up to $250,000 in gains from taxes, and couples filing jointly can exclude up to $500,000.
 You must have lived in your home for at least two of the past five years to qualify for the exclusion.
 Even so, you'll need to save your records of the transaction for at least three years after selling the property.

 If your sale doesn't meet the above criteria, you'll need to keep records of significant improvements for at least three years after the sale.
 IRS Publication 523, “Selling Your Home,” spells out what improvements you can add to your cost basis — and reduce your capital gains bill.
 The same holds true for rental property.

 Most brokerages will compute your cost basis for stocks, bonds and mutual funds, although they are only to calculate your cost basis for stock transactions since 2011 and mutual funds since 2012.
 It's a good idea to keep all your transaction records, however, in case you change brokers.
+Your broker is not obligated to hold your records indefinitely.
 In addition, keep records of any inherited property and its value when the owner died, which will become your tax basis.

 There's nothing wrong with saving your records longer than the legal limits if it gives you peace of mind and you can stand the clutter.
 You might consider storing some records in the cloud — remote computer storage space that you rent.